hub21team/python-curriculum-2021/module_1/6_simple_functions/README.md

 - Don't try to achieve everything in a giant function.
 Decompose your problem and define functions for subtasks.
 - Functions should be easy to understand and reusable.
 - Use comments to explain the functionality and how you achieve it.

+# Teaching Tips
+- If the student followed _Python Module 0 - Karel_ then the tutor may remind the student the concept of _decomposition_ and spend less time in the beginning.
+- Based on the students interests, the **toaster analogy** may be changed to different tools or concepts.
+Some examples include but are not limited to hairdresser actions, meat grinder, mathematical functions (although they lack the abstraction to some level), cooking, daily tasks, habits, Siri/virtual assistant actions etc.
+- Students usually struggle establishing the **syntax** of using functions, they may do mistakes.
+Try to *explain the error* (Indentation, Type, Syntax, etc.) to the student so that they can internalize the concept rather than memorize rules.
+- One of the most confused concept in functions is the **scope**, make sure you spend enough time explaining it.
+You may refer to the variable definition and conditional blocks to build on the previous material.
+  - One suggestion is to try to use different names for parameters and variables that you pass to the function and note that.
+  - You may use deliberate errors to draw student's attention to common mistakes, like trying to accesss a variable defined in the function.
+  - Students may struggle with this for several weeks, you may reiterate the idea while writing code to make sure the student understands the concepts.

 ## Challenges